Today’s wireless operators have taken on the corporate social responsibility to work

 - ▪ Tracks theft of handset shipments

-- ▪ IMEI/IMSI/MISISDN association and optional locking
+- ▪ IMEI/PEI/IMSI/MISISDN association and optional locking

-- ▪ Generated events on IMEI Changes
+- ▪ Generated events on IMEI/PEI Changes

-- ▪ Initial EIR Database auto-population
+- ▪ Initial EIR/PEI Database auto-population

 - ▪ Separate transaction log stream for law enforcement purposes